 At home in China

-As a student at SABS, you’ll thrive as a member of the elite but close-knit international community within the bustling SZU campus and attend classes with students from France, China and all over the world.
+As a student at SAFTI, you’ll thrive as a member of the elite but close-knit international community within the bustling SZU campus and attend classes with students from France, China and all over the world.
 You’ll also spend time on the Audencia campus in Nantes, France.

-As a student at SABS, you’ll have access to two impressive and modern libraries located on campus.
+As a student at SAFTI, you’ll have access to two impressive and modern libraries located on campus.
 They offer massive digital resources, specialised research data on the Special Economic Zone and publications from mainland China, Hong Kong and Taiwan.
 Together, the North and South Libraries have over 3 million books, 3,000 newspapers, 70,000 non-publication resources, 1.4 million e-books, 236 databases and over 47,000 full-content journals.

 North Area Sports Centre

 Located near the north gate of Shenzhen University, the North Area Sports Centre covers about 114,000 square meters and includes Yuan Ping Gymnasium, a sports field, a swimming pool, small gyms, a golf practice field and other facilities.
 You can participate in football (soccer), basketball, volleyball, badminton, table tennis, rhythmic gymnastics, martial arts and other sports.